-As of December 2020, there were 891,826 Oregon residents enrolled in Medicare plans.
-Most are eligible due to their age, but 13% are under the age of 65 and eligible for Medicare due to a long-term disability, ALS, or end-stage renal disease.
+As of early 2023, there were more than 919,000 Oregon residents enrolled in Medicare plans.
+Most are eligible due to their age, but about 10% are under the age of 65 and eligible for Medicare due to a long-term disability, ALS, or end-stage renal disease.

 Oregon has significant protections for Medigap enrollees, including an annual “birthday rule” enrollment period, during which a Medigap enrollee can switch to any Medigap plan with equal or lesser benefits, without medical underwriting.
 The state also guarantees access to Medigap plans for Medicare enrollees who are under age 65 (federal law only guarantees access when enrollees are 65).